withastro/astro/docs/src/pages/core-concepts/layouts.md

 📚 The `<slot />` element lets Astro components define where any children elements (passed to the layout) should go.
 Learn more about how `<slot/>` works in our [Astro Component guide.](/core-concepts/astro-components)

-Once you have your first layout, You can use it like you would any other component on your page.
+Once you have your first layout, you can use it like you would any other component on your page.
 Remember that your layout contains your page `<html>`, `<head>`, and `<body>`.
 You only need to provide the custom page content.

 ```astro
 ---